jmMeessen/captains_aws_cjp/toolbox/SDA notes.md

    * create a backup of the original war `sudo cp /usr/share/cloudbees-core-cm/cloudbees-core-cm.war /usr/share/cloudbees-core-cm/cloudbees-core-cm-ori.war`
    * install the SDA war `sudo cp /usr/share/cloudbees-core-cm/cloudbees-core-cm-sda.war /usr/share/cloudbees-core-cm/cloudbees-core-cm.war`
    * restart the service `sudo service cloudbees-core-cm start`
+* connect to CJOC (`./open_http.sh cjoc`) and make sure that the SDA related plugins are installed (should be preloaded).
+   * if you need to install them, don't forget to refresh the plugin list
+   * plugins that need to be present (FIXME: check this)
       * CloudBees Platform Common Plugin
       * CloudBees Unified UI Plugin

-* CloudBees Unified Data Plugin
+* connect to CM (`./open_http.sh cm`).
+   * update plugin list
+   * Install plugin `CloudBees Unified Data Plugin`.
+This will install `CloudBees Unified UI Plugin` as a dependency.

 ## Install SDA server